 Dining style: Casual

+Your review here :

 If you're looking for a great Korean restaurant in the city, you can't go wrong with Momo Chicken.
 The food is delicious, the service is top-notch, and the prices are fair.
 Momo Chicken is located in the heart of the city, so it's easy to get to.
 And once you're there, you'll be treated to a delicious meal and wonderful service.
 The menu has a great selection of Korean dishes, so you're sure to find something you'll love.
 And if you're not sure what to order, the staff will be happy to help you out.
 So if you're looking for a great Korean restaurant, be sure to check out Momo Chicken.
 You won't be disappointed.

+Closing statement:

 An amazing casual dining experience with friends and family!

 Cheers with a shot of Soju.

+Your favourite or must-try dishes:

 My Favourite dish: Tteokbokki

+Your name and date of visit/ review:

 Review by: Manomay Chaskar